NTNU-TTO/colav-simulator/README.md

 Are all outlined in the `pyproject.toml` file.
 The git modules are the following:
 - seacharts: https://github.com/trymte/seacharts for considering ENC grounding hazards and beautiful map visualizations.
 - rrt-rs: https://github.com/ntnu-itk-autonomous-ship-lab/rrt-rs optionally for ship behavior generation.
-- vimmjipda: <https://github.com/ntnu-itk-autonomous-ship-lab/vimmjipda> for Multi-Target Tracking functionality.
+- vimmjipda: <https://github.com/ntnu-itk-autonomous-ship-lab/vimmjipda> optionally for Multi-Target Tracking functionality.

 ## Generic Install Instructions